Hello! My name is Stephen DeCasien.

 New publication: https://www.tandfonline.com/doi/full/10.1080/10572414.2025.2592951?src=

 I am currently a Postdoctoral Research Fellow in the School of Humanities at Dalian University of Technology (DUT), China.
-I hold a PhD in Anthropology (Nautical Archaeology) from Texas A&M University, specializing in Greek and Roman maritime history and archaeology.
-My primary research interests focus on ancient naval warfare, warships, and naval rams.
-Recently, I led an experimental archaeology project that successfully cast the first full-scale naval ram in over 1,500 years using ancient techniques.
+I hold a PhD in Anthropology (Nautical Archaeology) from Texas A&M University, with a specialization in Greek and Roman maritime history and archaeology.
+My research focuses on ancient naval warfare, warships, and naval rams.
+I have published widely in both peer-reviewed academic journals and broader scholarly venues, including the Journal of Archaeological Science and the International Journal of Nautical Archaeology, among others.

-I have had the privilege of attending both the American School of Classical Studies at Athens (ASCSA) Summer Session in 2018 and the American Academy in Rome (AAR) Classical Summer School in 2022.
-My archaeological fieldwork experience spans Greece, Italy, and the United States, with a role in RPM Nautical Foundation’s (RPMNF) underwater archaeological surveys at the Battle of the Egadi Islands site in Sicily.
+I have also participated in the American School of Classical Studies at Athens (ASCSA) Summer Session (2018) and the American Academy in Rome (AAR) Classical Summer School (2022), which further shaped my training in classical archaeology and ancient maritime studies.
+My fieldwork experience spans Greece, Italy, and the United States, including work with RPM Nautical Foundation’s underwater archaeological surveys at the Battle of the Egadi Islands (241 BCE) in Sicily and research related to Octavian’s victory monument at Actium (after 31 BCE) in Greece.

-Originally from the Atlantic City area in New Jersey, I have also lived in Florida and Texas while pursuing my graduate degrees.
-Outside of academia, I am a dedicated Philadelphia Eagles football fan, an avid reader, and enjoy weightlifting, playing sports, and watching sci-fi and gangster films and TV.
-I also love playing historically-based video games.
+Originally from the Atlantic City area in New Jersey, I also lived in Florida and Texas during my graduate studies.
+Outside of academia, I follow the Philadelphia Eagles, read widely, and enjoy weight training, sports, sci-fi films and television, and historically based video games!

 Feel free to reach out or follow my research through my social media channels!